See a Problem?

 It was a great run and now it's done.
 I mourn dearly departed Dexter but I won't forget him and, I would like to add, he doesn't survive to become a lumber jack in the Pacific Northwest.
 Thank God.

-I have to say the TV series is more delightful in dealing with Dexter's death.
+The continual use of D-words to describe Dexter has been a constant throughout the series just bordering on inane.
+The lapse, fo I have to say the TV series is more delightful in dealing with Dexter's death.
 Despite the differences between the show and the book series, this one still gets only 3 stars.

 The author's reading is OK for this book as the core characters of Dexter, Deb and Brian are the main voices we hear.
 I still would recommend reading the book rather than listening to the audiobook.